shmup/lazyjournal/README.md

 - [X] Support fuzzy find and regular expression to filter output.
 - [X] Highlighting of found words and phrases during filtering.
-- [X] Sorting logs by modification date and support archived logs from `/var/log` directory.
+- [X] Sorting logs by modification date and support archived logs from file system.
-- [X] Add switch to load other log lists for journalctl and directories on the file system.
+- [X] Add switch to load a list of user units and system loads for kernel logs
-- [X] Add kernel, syslog and authorization log output.
+- [X] Add support for syslog, dmesg, authorization logs and downloading logs from user directories.
+- [X] Podman log support.
-- [ ] Podman log support.
+- [ ] Swarm log support.
 - [ ] Background update of selected log.
 - [ ] Filter for log lists and change the number of lines for log output.
 - [ ] Windows support via PowerShell (events and logs from Program Files and others).